GregUtas/robust-services-core/README.md

 or incomplete, so downloading from the green "Code" dropdown menu on the home page is not recommended.

-After you download and extract the repository, its top-level directory will have a name like _robust-services-core-v0.n.n_ now that releases are tagged.
-So will the directory directly underneath it.
-Rename that second-level directory _rsc_.
-This is because, when the executable starts, it looks for its [configuration file](input/element.config.txt) on the path _../rsc/input/element.config.txt_.
+After you download and extract the repository, do not alter its directory structure.
+This is because, when the executable starts, it looks for its [configuration file](input/element.config.txt) on the path _../&lt;dir>/input/element.config.txt_, where _&lt;dir>_ is the directory immediately above the _src_ directory that contains the code.

 ## Building an executable